letusnotc/BURNOUT-SUBMISSION/README.md

 All code, preprocessing logic, and key-based prediction steps are included in this repository.
 Here is link to Kaggle Notebook : https://www.kaggle.com/code/arnavsuiiiiiiiiiiii/burnout-final

+The submission file submission_please.csv is the final submission file and is renamed as Nimbu_Paani_output.csv as told in the rules